jackdbd/calderone/packages/telegram-bot/README.md

 # @jackdbd/telegram-bot

+Telegram bot that I use for several things.

 ## Development

 Build and watch the web application with `tsc` in watch mode, create a HTTPS => HTTP tunnel with [ngrok](https://ngrok.com/) on port 8080 and launch the application with `NODE_ENV = development`: